Is Harem anime bad? That depends on who you ask.

 She doesn’t just come out of nowhere and start falling in love.

-Same is true for Chitoge (blonde hair).
+The same is true for Chitoge (blonde hair).
 Her family’s at war with the main character, and that’s where she falls into the picture.

 Saekano is like that as well.

-Yes there are “moments” when the harem cliches take center stage.
-But for the most part it’s a harem that goes beyond its cliches and gives you more.
+Yes, there are “moments” when the harem cliches take center stage.
+But for the most part, it’s a harem that goes beyond its cliches and gives you more.

 It avoids overloading you with the usual BS just because it sells.

 Each female main character has their own identity, and none are the same.
-It’s not tiddies every 5 seconds either, even though it’s an Ecchi and that’s a solid element.
+It’s not

 And even though the MALE protagonist is designed in a“typical” way-ish, he ends up being more than that himself.